irrevocablesake/website/_posts/series/maze-generator/2020-09-16-Dfs-maze-generator.md

 // which means that the element 6 is at 6th position in the 1d array.
 </code></pre>
 This would give us a few advantages too like caching of memory and a more compact memory and hence a faster program.

+If we use dynamic array we have to manually allocate and deallocate memory, which is quite a hassle, so for that reason we use a container for dynamic array, also known as "<b>Vector</b>".

 This should be enough optimizations for the program and we can start now.